Crystal: Characterizing Relative Impact of Scholarly Publications: Abstract

 \section{Abstract}

 Assessing a cited paper's impact is typically done by analyzing its citation context \textit{in isolation} within the citing paper.
 While this focuses on the most directly relevant text, it prevents \emph{relative} comparisons across all the works a paper cites.
 We propose {\methodname}, which instead jointly ranks \emph{all} cited papers within a citing paper using large language models (LLMs).
 To mitigate LLMs' positional bias, we rank each list three times in a randomized order and aggregate the impact labels through majority voting.
-This joint approach leverages the full citation context, rather than evaluating citations independently, to more reliably distinguish impactful references. {\methodname} outperforms a prior state-of-the-art impact classifier by $+9.5\%$ accuracy and $+8.3\%$ F1 on a dataset of human-annotated citations. {\methodname} further gains efficiency through fewer LLM calls and performs competitively with an open-source model, enabling scalable, cost-effective citation impact analysis.
-We release our rankings, impact labels, and codebase to support future research.
+This joint approach leverages the full citation context, rather than evaluating citations independently, to more reliably distinguish impactful references. {\methodname} outperforms a prior state-of-the-art impact classifier by $+9.5\%$ accuracy and $+8.3\%$ F1 on a dataset of human-annotated citations. {\methodname} further gains efficiency through fewer LLM calls and outperforms prior baselines using an open-weight model, enabling scalable, cost-effective citation impact analysis.
+In a case study of ACL Test-of-Time award-winning papers, we find that \methodname{}'s impact characterizations align closely with long-term scientific recognition.
+We release \datasetname{}, a 46.8k-paper dataset with rankings and impact labels, along with code.